-Our popular Tea Room is open throughout the garden’s opening times, you can enjoy light lunches and afternoon teas, or a selection of freshly home baked cakes, including a daily gluten free choice.
+Our cafe serves light lunches and afternoon teas, or a selection of freshly home baked cakes, including a daily gluten free choice.

 Please park on Church Lane and walk through the church yard, then straight on to come out opposite the garden gate.

 We ask that groups of 6 or more please book with us first by contacting firstname.lastname@example.org